 However, probate rentals come with risks if heirs aren’t prepared for landlord responsibilities or the process of preparing the inherited house to rent.

-If you want to explore whether a rental makes sense, I coordinate with trusted local professional Landlord.
+If you want to explore whether a rental makes sense, our partner at Better Than Property Management handles Middle Georgia rentals and can

 Probate isn’t handled the same everywhere.